- Why Was Your Amazon Seller Account Suspended (Related Account Suspension)?

 When you get suspended, the first thing to do is to read through the Amazon suspension notice email carefully to figure out where you went wrong (although that’s not always clear, because amazon is known for sending very generic, automatic emails).

-Amazon judges your selling performance based on some metrics.
+Amazon judges your selling performance based on some other metrics as well.
 Therefore, to understand where you went wrong it is essential to understand these metrics first.

-- Pre-fulfillment cancellation rate: This refers to the numbers of orders cancelled by the seller before shipment divided by total number of orders for that time period.
+- Pre-fulfillment cancellation rate: This refers to the number of orders canceled by the seller before shipment divided by a total number of orders for that time period.
 A high pre-cancellation rate is related to mismanaged inventory.
 Amazon recommends sellers maintain a cancellation rate of less than 2.5% to avoid suspension.

 - Order Defect Rate (ODR): This indicates the percentage of seller’s orders that have received negative reviews, or problems with their received order.
 Amazon recommends sellers have ODR below 1% to avoid suspension.